Generali Business (Negocio) Insurance Policy Conditions (English Translation)

 Article 11 — Extraordinary risks (Consorcio de Compensación de Seguros) ↑ top

 As required by the Consorcio's legal statute (Royal Legislative Decree 7/2004), losses from extraordinary events occurring in Spain are indemnified by the public Consorcio de Compensación de Seguros, funded by a surcharge collected with your premium, when the event is not covered by this policy or the insurer cannot meet its obligations.
 Covered extraordinary events include earthquakes and tsunamis; extraordinary floods and sea surges; volcanic eruptions; atypical cyclonic storm (winds with gusts over 120 km/h, and tornadoes); the fall of meteorites; terrorism, rebellion, sedition, riot and popular tumult; and acts of the Armed or Security Forces in peacetime.
 Natural events are certified by AEMET and the National Geographic Institute, and a seven-day waiting period applies, in line with the Extraordinary Risks Regulation (RD 300/2004).
+For direct property damage the insured bears a franchise of 7% of the indemnifiable loss (this does not apply to dwellings, communities of dwelling-owners, or vehicles insured under a motor policy).
 The clause also sets out the claims procedure for reporting extraordinary losses directly to the Consorcio.

 Articles 12–13 — Claims valuation, indemnity & contract terms ↑ top